wdsheng999/gre_preparation/math/exercises/hard.md

 my: 51 53 59;83 89
 ans:C

-136.x and y are integers greater than 5.x is y percent of x2.
+136. x and y are integers greater than 5.x is y percent of x^2.
 Quantity A:x
 Quantity B:10
 A.Quantity A is greater.